Nirapara

-Nirapara is a well known food product brand started in the year 1988 in Kottayam district of Kerala by Nirapara Roller flour Mills Pvt Ltd which was founded by late P.V.Francis.The brand gained popularity in dealing with wheat products in Kerala.Later Rice products along with spices and pickles under the brand name Nirapara were started by K.K.R Mills which was established by K.K.R Karnan.
-This K K R Mills was acquired by Wipro Consumer Care in 2022.
+Nirapara is a well known food product brand started in the year 1988 in Kottayam district of Kerala by Nirapara Roller flour Mills Pvt.
+Ltd. which was founded by late P. V. Francis.
+The brand gained popularity in dealing with wheat products in Kerala.
+Later Rice products along with spices and pickles under the brand name Nirapara were started by K. K. R. Mills which was established by K.K.R.
+Karnan.
+This K. K. R. Mills was acquired by Wipro Consumer Care in 2022.

 History

-Nirapara Roller Flour Mills Pvt ltd was started in Kottayam,Kerala by late P.V Francis,who was a well known wheat and rice merchant in Kerala.The company is currently headed by his son P.F.Joseph.
+Nirapara Roller Flour Mills Pvt.
+Ltd. was started in Kottayam, Kerala by late P. V. Francis, who was a well known wheat and rice merchant in Kerala.
+The company is currently headed by his son P. F. Joseph.

 While KKR Group was established by K. K. Karnan as a small scale rice mill factory located in the town of Okkal in Kalady, near Kochi.
 K. K. Karnan later expanded this venture into a modern rice processing mill.
 Rice varieties, spice powders, ready-to-eat and other food products manufactured by the company were all brought under one name, making Nirapara a food brand in South India.
 Nirapara products are exported from Kerala and are available in 32 other countries including the US, the UK, Canada, Far East and West Asia.

-Products

-Nirapara manufactures a wide range of products; their main specialties are rice, wheat flour products, and spice powders. include pickles, tava products, frozen foods, especially for exporting, and ready-to-eat items.

-Rice

-Different rice varieties are dried, separated from the husk and subjected to processing before being packaged.
-Rice varieties include matta rice, idly rice, ponni rice, surekha, jaya rice, cherumani, single boiled, and jeerakasala rice among others.

-Wheat flour products

-Nirapara flour products include a wide variety of traditional Kerala rice and wheat flour products used for making traditional foods such as chappathi, upma, appam, palappam, puttu, idly, and dosa idiyappam etc.

-Spices and curry powders

-To make the preparation of Indian curries easier, Nirapara launched the Nirapara Curry Masala brand with spices and curry powders that are processed and packaged for distribution.

 Controversy

-KKR Group faced a controversy in September 2015, when the food safety commissioner banned the manufacture, sale, and distribution of the Nirapara chilli, turmeric, and coriander powder under the provisions of the Food Safety and Standards Act of India, as the authorities found added starch in the spice powders.
+K. K. R. Group faced a controversy in September 2015, when the food safety commissioner banned the manufacture, sale, and distribution of the Nirapara chilli, turmeric, and coriander powder under the provisions of the Food Safety and Standards Act of India, as the authorities found added starch in the spice powders.

 In October 2015, the Kerala High Court on Tuesday set aside the ban by the Food Safety Commissioner, as the samples were not found harmful for human consumption.
 In the absence of any harmful content, the court withdrew the ban imposed on the said spice powders facilitating its manufacture, sale, and distribution.